-Time is Running Out to Maximize Solar Incentives for Your Business
+Time Is Running Out to Maximize Solar Incentives for Your Business

 What Does This Mean for Your Business?